briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-    4. _(4)_ In all cases, the court, in addition to any other penalties provided by law, shall impose upon the offender a class five suspension of the offender’s driver’s license, commercial driver’s license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(5) of Ohio R.C.
+    4. _(4)_ In all cases, the court, in addition to any other penalties provided by law, shall impose upon the offender a class five suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (A)(5) of Ohio R.C.
 4510.02.
-No judge shall suspend the first six months of suspension of an offender’s license, permit, or privilege required by this subsection.
+No judge shall suspend the first six months of suspension of an offender's license, permit, or privilege required by this subsection.

         The offender shall provide the court with proof of financial